Finance app and fintech offers

 I love trying out new apps that help me track my spending, put money into savings or earn me interest.
 Often they’ll also come with a welcome or referral offer, and I’ll share these and any other decent ones below.

-Banking app welcome offers
+Banking app offers

 Tide business: Earn £75